 Esther continues to explain to the king that she would have kept quiet it if wasn't a matter of life and death.
 You can almost feel the king getting angry as he thinks about someone selling the queen into slavery.
 This is also the way that God feels when his children are attacked by the devil and his demons.

-King Xerxes asked Queen Esther, 'Who is he?
-Where is the man who has dared to do such a thing?'
+King Achashverosh asked Ester the queen, "Who is he?
+Where is the man who dared to do such a thing?"

 The king was angry at the thought that someone would have the nerve to do such a thing to the woman that he loves.
 This is kind of the same way with us and God in that He does not like anyone messing with His children.
 We can walk confidently in Christ because we understand that we, just like the queen, are royalty as children of God.
 If God is for us then who can stand against us?

-Esther said, 'The adversary and enemy is this vile Haman.'
-Then Haman was terrified before the king and queen.
+Ester said, "A ruthless enemy - it's this wicked Haman!"
+Haman stood aghast, terrified before the king and queen.

 Imagine how Haman's mind must have been racing as he hears Esther basically pronounce the death sentence for him.
 He had to have known when the words came out of her mouth that his fate was sealed.
 He sowed hatred in condemning the Jews and now he will reap hatred from the king.
 If we are in Christ, we can sow love and also receive God's love.
 For those who do not know Christ, they cannot know love and so it is not possible to sow love.
 Therefore, at the judgment, they will receive the wrath of God.